Welcome to today's edition of the Rush 24-7 podcast.

 Hey, it didn't affect the way he did his job.

-Scarborough says then, well, thanks to Congressman Foley, he uh may now be in trouble with the FBI, right?
+Scarborough says then, well, thanks to Congressman Foley, he may now be in trouble with the FBI, right?

 I would also just say that, you know, Republicans to some extent ask for this sort of a reaction because of their position on moral issues.

-I mean, this constant drumbeat about family values and this very strict scolding approach to how people should live their lives, invites particularly high standards and harsh criticism when one of their own is caught in this sort of a situation.
+I mean, this constant drumbeat about family values and this very strict scolding approach to how people should live their lives invites particularly high standards and harsh criticism when one of their own is caught in this sort of a situation.

-So, you know, Crimea River Rush.
+So, you know, Cry Me a River Rush.

 Hey, Crowley, why don't you become a journalist and listen to what I said?